Appaloosa: Uses

 Appaloosas are used extensively for both Western and English riding.
 Western competitions include cutting, reining, roping and O-Mok-See sports such as barrel racing (known as the Camas Prairie Stump Race in Appaloosa-only competition) and pole bending (called the Nez Percé Stake Race at breed shows).
 English disciplines they are used in include eventing, show jumping, and fox hunting.
 They are common in endurance riding competitions, as well as in casual trail riding.
 Appaloosas are also bred for horse racing, with an active breed racing association promoting the sport.
 They are generally used for middle-distance racing at distances between 350 yards and 0.5 mi; an Appaloosa holds the all-breed record for the 4.5 furlong distance, set in 1989.

 Appaloosas are often used in Western movies and television series.
 Examples include "Cojo Rojo" in the Marlon Brando film The Appaloosa, "Zip Cochise" ridden by John Wayne in the 1966 film El Dorado and "Cowboy", the mount of Matt Damon in True Grit.
-An Appaloosa horse is part of the controversial mascot team for the Florida State Seminoles, Chief Osceola and Renegade; even though the Seminole people were not directly associated with Appaloosa horses.
+An Appaloosa horse is part of the controversial mascot team for the Florida State Seminoles, Chief Osceola and Renegade; even though the Seminole Tribe of Florida were not directly associated with Appaloosa horses.

 Influence

 There are several American horse breeds with leopard coloring and Appaloosa ancestry.
 These include the Pony of the Americas and the Colorado Ranger.
-Appaloosas are crossbred with gaited horse breeds in an attempt to create a leopard-spotted ambling horse.
+Appaloosas were also crossbred with gaited horse breeds in an attempt to create leopard-spotted ambling horse breeds, including the Walkaloosa, the Spanish Jennet Horse, and the Tiger horse.
 Because such crossbred offspring are not eligible for ApHC registration, their owners have formed breed registries for horses with leopard complex patterns and gaited ability.
 In 1995 the Nez Perce tribe began a program to develop a new and distinct horse breed, the Nez Perce Horse, based on crossbreeding the Appaloosa with the Akhal-Teke breed from Central Asia.
-Appaloosa stallions have been exported to Denmark, to add new blood to the Knabstrupper breed.
+Appaloosa stallions have also been exported to Denmark to add new blood to the Knabstrupper breed.